-Lately I needed a 3dB splitter for a HF (1…30MHz) measurement project.
-Instead of buying me a splitter, I decided to build it on my own.
-After measuring the performance I am satisfied with the result…
+Lately, I needed a 3dB splitter for an HF (1…30MHz) measurement project.
+Instead of buying myself a splitter, I decided to build it on my own.
+After measuring the performance I am satisfied with the result.

 Introduction

 The circuit of this splitter is nothing new.
-It is known as a 0º – 180º Hybrid.
+It is known as a 0º & 180º Hybrid.
 The big advantage of this hybrid is that it can be used to force the equal current in two different loads.
-This means that the incoming signal will always be splitted equally, independent of the termination of it’s ports.
+This means that the incoming signal will always be split equally, independent of the termination of its ports.

 The three most popular HAM Radio applications are:

-- Distribution of a HF signal on two receivers (splitter)
+• Distribution of an HF signal on two receivers (splitter)

 Preparation

-For the ferrite core I choose Amidon 61 material which is generally a good choice for broadband transformers between 1 – 30MHz due to its low losses.
-The permeability of 63 material is specified with µ=125.
+For the ferrite core, I choose Amidon 61 material which is generally a good choice for broadband transformers between 1 – 30MHz due to its low losses.
+The permeability of the 63 material is specified with µ=125.

 The following data has been taken out of Amidon’s datasheet: